Tax Credits Pages

 For a breakdown of tax credits, see more details below.
 Did you know that eFile.com automatically checks for tax credits as you enter information?
 Start free and see how simple filing your taxes online can be.

-Tax Credits Versus Tax Deductions
+Are Tax Credits Different than Tax Deductions?

-Above-the-line tax deductions reduce your taxable income.
-As a result, on your tax return Form 1040, you will have your adjusted gross income or AGI which includes certain deductions or adjustments.
-In addition to above-the-line deductions, there are standardized or itemized deductions.
-A standardized deduction is an amount you are entitled to deduct from your AGI based on the filing status.
+There are also standardized or itemized deductions.
+A standard deduction is an amount you are entitled to deduct from your taxable income based on your filing status.
 With an itemized deduction, you list each item you qualify for as a deduction.
 You can only claim a standardized or itemized deduction on your tax return.
-Which deduction is best for you?
-The eFile Tax App will calculate this for you and apply the deduction method that is more advantageous for you in addition to calculating and applying all your tax credits.

 Attention: review extended or expired tax breaks, tax credits, and tax deductions.

+Having a family and claiming dependents can save you lots of money on your taxes each year.
 See a detailed overview of all child-related tax credits with links to tax calculators and tools.

 Child Tax Credit